-Successful completion of Year 10 History and/or Year 10 Geography and/or Stage 1 History and/or Stage 1 Society and Culture.
+Successful completion of Year 10 History and/or Year 10 Geography Society and Culture.

 Students explore changes within the world since 1750, examining developments and movements, the ideas that inspired them, and their short-term and long-term consequences for societies, systems, and individuals.